denniszielke/phoenix/challenges.2.md

 > Need help?
 Check hints [here :blue_book:](hints/yamlfiles.md)!

 - Launch the nginx deployment via yaml file (see if you can download it somewhere?)
-- Launch a custom image from your registry (learn about secrets)
+- Launch a custom image from your registry (learn about secrets or registry authentication)
 - You can declare a namespace inside your yaml file